Numigi/aeroo_reports/README.md

 ```

 The function relativedelta can be used with different types of intervals (days, months, weeks, years, etc).
-The documentation ca be found at https://dateutil.readthedocs.io/en/stable/relativedelta.html.
+The documentation can be found at https://dateutil.readthedocs.io/en/stable/relativedelta.html.

 ## Grouping Rows